Megan Terry: New York City, The Open Theater, and Viet Rock

-Terry faced backlash for the edginess of her earliest plays, Beach Grass and Go out (1955) and Move the Car (1955).
+Terry faced backlash for the edginess of her earliest plays, Beach Grass (1955) and Go Out and Move the Car (1955).
 She became increasingly frustrated with creative and political restraint in the Seattle theatre community, and decided to move to New York City.
 Once there, she continued writing plays dealing with social and political issues, including The Magic Realist (1960), which uses vaudeville techniques to burlesque the inequity of a capitalistic economic power structure on individuals, families, and criminal justice, and Ex-Miss Copper Queen on a Set of Pills, the story of an ex-beauty queen who has begun working as a prostitute to support her drug addiction.
 Ex-Miss Copper Queen on a Set of Pills opened in 1963 at Edward Albee's Playwrights Unit Workshop.
 Despite the success of these early productions, Terry had to support herself by working as an actress in television serials.

 In her free time, she began forming connections in the theatre community, including with fellow playwright Maria Irene Fornes and director Joseph Chaikin.
 Chaikin was then working with The Living Theatre.
 Terry and Chaikin, together with Peter Feldman and Barbara Vann, founded The Open Theater in 1963.
 The Open Theater was a cooperative that progressed from a closed experimental laboratory to an ensemble.
 The Open Theater used the methods of the worldwide collective theater movement and was particularly inspired by the work of the acting teacher, Nola Chilton, and the innovator of theater games, Viola Spolin.

 Along with her colleagues at The Open Theater, Terry began working on exercises to produce a new kind of collaborative performance based on a "radical program of communal engagement in the nonhierarchical and collaborative ensemble" that viewed the concept of a "play" as a continuing process rather than an end product.
 The resulting productions exhibited sudden changes in mood, time, or character meant to disrupt the audience's sense of immersion and focus on creating a changing emotional state.
 These techniques resulted in a theatre experience that feminist scholar Rebecca Bell-Metereau described as filled with "... earthy language, sexual and political content, musical segments, humor, and vaudeville touches [that] all blend to create lively, dynamic experiences for audiences."